 Daily Office Readings for Wednesday of Proper 9: Year 2

-Let us hear what the Spirit is saying to and through the saints of God and then ponder anew what the Almighty can do.
+As we listen to what the Spirit is saying to us, let us live to love, to serve, and to teach, while pondering anew what the Almighty can do.
 John